Rachid-Koucha/linux_ns/README.md

 ## <a name="6_Utils"></a>6 Description of the utilities

+The following simple utilities are used to illustrate the articles serie concerning the Linux namespaces.
+They are not designed to be used in a larger scope although they may provide some hints to write some more elaborated tools around the Linux namespaces.

 ### <a name="6_1_lxc_pid"></a>6.1 lxc-pid

 `lxc-pid` is a shell script which retrieves and displays the pid of the _init_ process of a LXC container.